- IPv6 Tutorial

 There exists two forms of routing protocols:

 Distance Vector Routing Protocol: A router running distance vector protocol advertises its connected routes and learns new routes from its neighbors.
 The routing cost to reach a destination is calculated by means of hops between the source and destination.
 A router generally relies on its neighbor for best path selection, also known as “routing-by-rumors”.
 RIP and BGP are Distance Vector Protocols.

 Link-State Routing Protocol: This protocol acknowledges the state of a Link and advertises to its neighbors.
 Information about new links is learnt from peer routers.
 After all the routing information has been converged, the Link-State Routing Protocol uses its own algorithm to calculate the best path to all available links.
 OSPF and IS-IS are link state routing protocols and both of them use Dijkstra’s Shortest Path First algorithm.

 Routing protocols can be divided in two categories:

-Exterior Routing Protocol: Whereas an Exterior Routing Protocol distributes routing information between two different Autonomous Systems or organization.
+Exterior Routing Protocol: An Exterior Routing Protocol distributes routing information between two different autonomous systems or organization.
 Examples: BGP.